xclaimed/python-api/notes.md

 ## Why do we need Schema
-- Its hard to get all the values from the body.
+- It's hard to get all the values from the body.
 - The client can send whatever data they want.
 - The data isn't getting validated.
 - We ultimately want to force the client to send data in a schema that we expect.